Huang-Libo/Notebook/iOS/Alamofire/Usage.md

 ### Setting Other `URLRequest` Properties

 Alamofire's request creation methods offer the most common parameters for customization but sometimes those just aren't enough.
 The `URLRequest`s created from the passed values can be modified by using a `RequestModifier` closure when creating requests.

 For example, to set the `URLRequest`'s `timeoutInterval` to 5 seconds, modify the request in the closure.

 ```swift
 AF.request("https://httpbin.org/get", requestModifier: { $0.timeoutInterval = 5 }).response(...)
 ```

-`RequestModifier`s also work with trailing closure syntax.
+`RequestModifier`s also work with *trailing closure syntax*.

 ```swift
 AF.request("https://httpbin.org/get") { urlRequest in